Getting in line with Article 5

 Family Clerk

-Beronique welcomes instructions in all areas of family law including public and private children, having successfully completed a family law pupillage under the supervision of Natalia Levine.
+Beronique continues to build a strong and varied practice in both public and private children work following successful completion of a family law pupillage under the supervision of Natalia Levine.

 Prior to commencing pupillage, Beronique developed a strong background in Family Law, having previously worked as a High Court Judges’ Clerk to a senior Judge of the Family Division, Mr Justice Hayden.
 In her role, she observed and assisted in high level public/private family and Court of Protection matters including:

-Beronique has represented the Local Authority, Parents and Children’s Guardian in care proceedings including:
+Beronique has gained a wealth of experience having represented the Local Authority, Parents and Children’s Guardian in care proceedings in applications such as: